ozanMSFT/pytorch-wiki/Bot-commands.md

 Updated on: Thursday, Aug 12, 2021

+# ChatOps

+## @pytorchbot commands live
+Stay tuned.
+Due to the underlying CI system migrations, we are adding new @pytorchbot commands.

-## Deprecated @pytorchbot commands
+## @pytorchbot commands deprecated
-The following commands are deprecated, you might find them used in the previous PRs, but due to the fundamental CI system changes, these commands may not work anymore.
+The following commands are deprecated, you might find them used in the previous PRs, but due to the fundamental CI system changes, these commands may or may not work anymore.

 ```
 # Deprecated chatops commands